 (6) Failure to Thrive and Short Stature

 A child of short stature or who is failing to thrive is a strong sign that the child might have celiac disease.
 Studies confirm this correlation too.
-A child who isn’t growing properly or failing to meet milestones should be tested for celiac disease.
-This is absolutely one of the key signs and symptoms of celiac disease.

 (7) Bone Density Issues

-An issue with gluten can also manifest itself in the form of bone problems.
-Osteoporosis, recurrent bone fractures in the limbs, joint pain, arthritis and swollen joints are often the sign of celiac disease.
+Osteoporosis, recurrent bone fractures in the limbs, joint pain, arthritis, and swollen joints are often signs of celiac disease.

 If you have bone density issues ranging from osteopenia (mild) to osteoporosis (severe), you may have trouble absorbing nutrients and suffer from celiac disease.